 Both men and women are equally at risk for colon cancer.
-The cancer is most common among people aged 50 and older but can occur in patients as young as teenagers.
-Over 75 percent of colon and rectal cancers happen to people with no known risk factors, which is why regular screening is so important.
-A personal or family history of colon cancer or colon polyps can increase the risk of developing colon cancer.
+Colorectal cancer is most common among people aged 50 and older but can occur in patients as young as teenagers.
+Over 75% of colon and rectal cancers happen to people with no known risk factors, which is why regular screening is so important.
+A personal or family history of colon or rectal cancer or colon polyps can increase the risk of developing colon cancer.

 Personal Medical History

-- A personal or family history of inflammatory bowel disease, ulcerative colitis, or Crohn’s disease and cancers such as ovarian, breast, and endometrial may put you at higher risk for developing colon cancer.
+- Personal or family history of inflammatory bowel disease, ulcerative colitis, or Crohn’s disease.

-- People of African American and Hispanic descent are often diagnosed at a later stage of the disease.
+- African Americans, Asians, and those of Hispanic descent are often diagnosed at a later stage of the disease.

 Other Risk Factors

-- Individuals who have a lifetime average of two to four alcoholic drinks per day have a 23% higher risk of colorectal cancer than those who consume less than one drink per day.
+- Average of 2-4 alcoholic drinks per day have a 23% higher risk of colorectal cancer than those who consume less than one drink per day.